 “My modification utilizes a microfilament with a plug and the elastic properties of the catheter which when stretched acts as a mechanical valve and opens up a drainage channel for the balloon to rapidly deflate,” Gardner said.

 Normal movements allow for 2-3 pounds of force without causing trouble.
 “Above about 5 pounds of force on the catheter is where you get injury,” Gardner said.
-“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to deflate the balloon, so the catheter releases without injury.
+“If the investigational safety catheter is pulled with sufficient tension, the novel safety mechanism will activate to deflate the balloon, which may prevent injury.
 It’s a one-time use, but the person has averted a potentially life-threatening event.”

 - Leaky bladder solutions help women regain confidence